matbesancon/hugo-site/content/post/2019-05-30-vertex-safe-removal.markdown

-I have corrected various functions following Pankaj's much needed [Pull Request](https://github.com/matbesancon/VertexSafeGraphs.jl/pull/2) on the corresponding repository, thank!
+I have corrected various functions following Pankaj's much needed [Pull Request](https://github.com/matbesancon/VertexSafeGraphs.jl/pull/2) on the corresponding repository, thanks!

 ## Edit 3

-Seth Bromberger spotted an error in my assumptions,
-We use swap-and-pop is used for vertex removal, so the last vertex will take the place of the removed one in the re-labelling.
+Seth Bromberger spotted an error in my assumptions, Swap-and-pop is used for vertex removal, so the last vertex will take the place of the removed one in the re-labelling.